wjt/fedc-2021-talk/talk.md

 This PR for Zoom seems to have been the first one opened by the Flathub instance of this tool.
 You might also notice that it's learned to update the appdata.xml file with the version number and release date of the new version of Zoom.

-# Impact

-Now we've reached the present day, let's take a look at how widely this tool is used on Flathub.

-## Number of apps
+## Becoming a general-purpose app updater

 ![repos-over-time.png](images/repos-over-time.png)

-Over time, the number of apps that are updated by Flatpak External Data Checker is growing steadily.
+When it was rolled out to Flathub, something interesting happened: Flatpak External Data Checker started to be used not only to keep extra-data Flatpaks up-to-date, but also to keep regular Flatpaks up-to-date as well.

 When I prepared this talk, there were 112 apps on Flathub which have been updated by this tool at least once in their history.

-You can probably see two rather clear points where the slope becomes steeper.
-The first is at the end of 2019, which as I just explained is when Bart deployed the external data checker on Flathub.
-The second is at the start of this year, 2021.
+Of those, only 36 are extra-data: that's the blue line in this graph.
+The remaining 76 are normal Flatpaks that Flathub can build and distribute in full.
+That's the red line in this graph.

+You can probably see that both lines went up steadily over the course of 2020, after this tool was deployed on Flathub.
+There's a nice bump right at the end of 2019, which seems to have been the day that we merged support for updating JetBrains IDEs, contributed by “Lctrs”.

-I think this is because a prolific Flathub contributor, who goes by the username "gas in vein", became a comaintainer of Flatpak External Data Checker near the end of 2020 and contributed many nice improvements.
-In particular, he added several new ways to look for updated versions – such as via release-monitoring.org, and a general-purpose JSON parser – which made it possible to check and automatically update many more apps.
+You can probably also see that the checker really exploded in popularity for normal Flatpaks since the start of this year, 2021.
+I think this is mainly because a prolific Flathub contributor, who goes by the username "gas in vein", became a comaintainer of Flatpak External Data Checker near the end of 2020 and contributed many nice improvements.
+Motivated by trying to keep up with rapid release to the open-source Telegram app, he added several new ways to look for updated versions, such as by checking release-monitoring.org, and using a general-purpose JSON parser.
+As well as Telegram, these made it possible to check and automatically update many more apps.

 ## Enter gasinvein